Mt. Hood Hops

 USDA-ARS Ann.
 Report and Data Summary 1985. p.
 24.

 Annual Reports to the Hop Research Council, 1986 to 1990.

 Viruses: free of Apple and Cherry serotypes of Prunus Necrotic Ringspot, Free of Hop Mosaic, Hop Latent, and American Hop Latent viruses.
 Occasional yellow flecks on lower leaves, probably due to physiological factors.

 ALPHA ACIDS: 5-7%

 STORAGE STABILITY: Fair to poor

 MAJOR TRAITS: Similar to noble aroma European hops, low myrcene (below 50%), high humulene (26-36%), no farnesene.
 Ratio humulene/caryophyllene 2.5- 2.8.

 OTHER INFORMATION: Triploid, 2n=3x=30, naturally seedless, even when grown in the presence of fertile diploid males.
 Adapted to Oregon and Washington hop growing areas.
 Not adapted to southern Idaho.
 1991 production 950,000 lbs (867 acres).
 Total 1997 production was 1.12 million lbs.

 Mt.
-Hood is a Hallertauer hybrid with similar mild flower/spice aroma characteristics with a hint more forest.
+Hood hops are a Hallertauer hybrid with similar mild/spice aroma.
+A hint more forest than Hallertauer.